-When it comes to Yosemite Valley, waterfalls is the name of the game.
+When it comes to Yosemite Valley, waterfalls are the name of the game.
 The valley is home to some of the most recognizable waterfalls in the world including Upper and Lower Yosemite Falls, and Horsetail Falls which became a media sensation in February 2016 for appearing ‘on fire’ as it spilled over the side of El Capitan.
 Two other well-known waterfalls in Yosemite National Park are Vernal Falls and Nevada Falls.
 At 317 feet and 594 feet respectively, these are two of the most impressive falls in the National Park System.
 Both can be reached on a popular day hike from Yosemite Valley along the Mist and John Muir Trails.

 Hiking to Vernal Falls and Nevada Falls offers something for everyone.
 Families and those looking for a shorter hike out of the valley floor can plan a less-strenuous, out-and-back route to the first falls and back.
 Those looking for a longer loop route using both the Mist and John Muir Trails.
 And for the very, very adventurous, a hike to Vernal and Nevada Falls can be the gateway to a trip up Yosemite’s famous Half Dome.